Tiwi Bombers Football Club

 The Tiwi Bombers Football Club is an Australian rules football club, currently competing in the Northern Territory Football League.

 The club is notable as being the first all-Aboriginal team to play in a major competition.

 The team is affiliated with the Essendon Football Club, where two famous Tiwi Island products Michael Long and Dean Rioli played their football in the national Australian Football League (AFL).
 Essendon provided jumpers for the team and the team adopted the "Bombers" moniker.
 The team's initial name was Tiwi Storm.

 AFL players Austin Wonaeamirri, Dean Rioli, Willie Rioli and Anthony McDonald-Tipungwuti have played for the club.

+The Bombers have won one premiership in the Leagues history from the 2011/12 season.
+Deafting the minor premiers, Nightcliff Tigers in the grand final by 14 points.